civican/legisinfo/44-1/bills/C-242/bill_text.md

 ### Section 5

-If, within two years after this Act receives royal assent, the Minister of Citizenship and Immigration does not reduce the minimum income requirement that the child or grandchild of a foreign national must meet in order for the foreign national to be able to enter and remain in Canada for an extended period to visit that child or grandchild, the Minister must table in each House of Parliament a statement of the reasons for not doing so.
+If, within two years after this Act receives royal assent, the Minister of Citizenship and Immigration does not **provide for a reduction to** the minimum income requirement that the child or grandchild of a foreign national must meet in order for the foreign national to be able to enter and remain in Canada for an extended period to visit that child or grandchild **or the circumstances or review process referred to in subsection 4(1)**, the Minister must table in each House of Parliament a statement of the reasons for not doing so.